google/exposure-notifications-server/terraform-e2e/README.md

 # terraform-e2e

 This directory contains terraform configuration to be used for deploying key servers with terraform, while being able to reuse a project to deploy repeatedly.
+Should only be used for running e2e tests.

 ## Prerequisite